DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/9 Types/Converter/fromHtml.md

 ---
 ---
 ##### shortDescription
-A function that converts HtmlEditor value from HTML to another markup language.
+A function that converts an HtmlEditor value from HTML to another markup language.

 ##### param(value): String
 The HtmlEditor value.